Felix45/School-Library/README.md

 # School-Library

-> This is an Object Oriented school library console program that allows users to record available books in the library and their borrowing records
+> This is an Object Oriented console based school library program that allows users to keep records of available books in the library and their borrowing records

 ## Built With